 - Foster a positive working relationship between students, advisors and faculty mentors.

-We can help you plan your curriculum, transition into academic programs and register for classes.
+Our advising staff is here to help you plan your curriculum, locate necessary information and resources, and navigate University policies and procedures.
 Our office also maintains student records, provides essential academic information, implements programs and activities to enhance student retention and interprets academic policies.

 Expectations for Students